 Ratio explanation: What xx.xx% of total GF expenditures does staffing costs represent?

-Purpose: Measures the percent dedicated to staffing costs which is the single largest category of expenditures in the General Fund Trend: Down Target: Between 75% and 85%.
-Need/Concern: The District's non-staff expenditures are decreasing as a percent of the overall budget.
+Purpose: Measures the percent dedicated to staffing costs which is the single largest category of expenditures in the General Fund of the overall budget.
 Continued monitoring of the salary and benefit costs is necessary.
-Corrective Action: In the target range, none at this time.